unumam/unumam.github.io/lectures-storage-recipe.md

 ---
 layout: default
-title: Performance Recipe
+title: Designing Fast Storage
-nav_order: 5
+nav_order: 1
-parent: Storage Solutions
+parent: Lectures & Materials
-permalink: /storage/recipe/
+permalink: /lectures/storage-recipe/
 ---

 # Why our Storage is so Fast?

+## Summary

 A modern DBMS can be viewed as a composition of following layers: